djordon/queueing-tool/docs/overview.rst

 Queueing-tool is an Python simulation package for analyzing networks of queues.
 The simulations are event based, where events are comprised as arrivals and departures of agents that move from queue to queue in the network.
-The network is represented as a graph, which is handled by graph-tool.
+The network is represented as a graph, which is handled by NetworkX.

 There are three major components to queueing-tool: the :class:`.QueueServer` classes, :class:`.Agent` classes, and :class:`.QueueNetwork` class.
 This package